 Step 4: (Optional) Set up a public display

-A public display is a screen, usually a TV or tablet near the entrance, that shows the live queue.
+A public display is a screen near the entrance that shows the live queue.
 Guests see their name move up the list in real time.
 It reduces "how much longer?" questions more than any other single feature, because guests can see the answer themselves.

 Step 5: Test it before service